2020 Artsakhian general election: Background

 Presidential elections were initially scheduled to be held by popular vote in 2017, five years after the 2012 elections.
 However, after a constitutional referendum in 2017, the country switched from a semi-presidential system to a presidential system.
 As a result, in the 2017 presidential elections the National Assembly re-elected Bako Sahakyan as president for the next three years until the general election.

 The incumbent President Bako Sahakyan declared that he would not run in the elections.

 Electoral system

-The President of Artsakh is elected using the two-round system.
-If a candidate takes more than 50% of the overall vote, he or she is declared elected.
-If the 50% threshold is not met by any candidate, a second round of voting is held.
-In the second round, only the two most popular candidates from the first round may participate.
-The winner of the second round is elected President of Artsakh.
+The President of Artsakh was elected using a two-round system.
+If a candidate took more than 50% of the overall vote, he or she was declared elected.
+If the 50% threshold was not met by any candidate, a second round of voting would be held.
+In the second round, only the two most popular candidates from the first round could participate.
+The winner of the second round would be elected President of Artsakh.

-Members of the National Assembly will be elected by proportional representation, with between 27 and 33 MPs; the number will be defined by the Electoral Code.
+Members of the National Assembly were elected by proportional representation, with between 27 and 33 MPs; the number would be defined by the Electoral Code.